 What is Skin Cancer?

-The word cancer refers to the abnormal and uncontrolled growth of cells that have potential to invade surrounding tissues (skin, fat, bone, etc.) or spread to distant tissues or organs.
+The word cancer refers to the abnormal and uncontrolled growth of cells that have the potential to invade surrounding tissues (skin, fat, bone, etc.) or spread to distant tissues or organs.
 There are various types and stages of skin cancer and not all are equal in the way they appear, grow or are managed.
-Sun damage has been implicated in almost all forms of skin cancer, so the majority of skin cancers can be prevented with adequate sun protection.
+Sun damage has been implicated in almost all forms of skin cancer so the majority of skin cancers can be prevented with adequate sun protection.

 Types of skin cancer